Police Civil Unit

 Protection Orders are court documented orders used in the protection of people and can be civil, mandatory, or based on extreme risk.
 Protection orders are originated in the courts.
 For more information, please see the following links:

-For information about Fingerprinting and Concealed Carry Weapon Permits, please visit the Court Security webpage.
+For information about Fingerprinting or Concealed Handgun Permits, please visit the Fingerprinting or Concealed Handgun Permits webpages.

 Contact Us